asifbacchus/NextCloudBackup/README.md

 You can leave this line blank to tell borg to only backup your NextCloud data directory and the SQL dump.
-However, this is pretty unusual since you would not be including any configuration files, webserver configurations, etc.  If you omit this line, the script will log a warning in your log.
+However, this is pretty unusual since you would not be including any configuration files, webserver configurations, etc.  If you omit this line, the script will log a warning to remind you of this unusual situation.

 ### exclusion patterns